-“There’s no longer any guesswork as to what ads are running in each booking or when it comes to creative, tagging, or direction,” said Bowes.
-“Advertisers can utilize this data and apply it to wider bookings across multiple platforms.”
+“There’s no longer any guesswork as to what ads are running in each booking or when it comes to creative, tagging or direction,” said Bowes.
+“Advertisers can utilise this data and apply it to wider bookings across multiple platforms.”

 Programmatic Guaranteed offers advertisers the security of knowing they can align their campaigns with quality content aimed at a specific audience, without the fear of running out of inventory.